Nutrien (NYSE:NTR) Given a $48.00 Price Target at Raymond James

-Raymond James set a $48.00 price objective on Nutrien (NYSE:NTR) in a research report report published on Wednesday morning, BayStreet.CA reports.
-The firm currently has a strong-buy rating on the stock.
-Raymond James also issued estimates for Nutrien’s Q3 2020 earnings at $0.14 EPS, Q4 2020 earnings at $0.26 EPS, FY2020 earnings at $1.71 EPS and FY2021 earnings at $2.35 EPS.
+Raymond James set a $48.00 price objective on Nutrien (NYSE:NTR) in a research report sent to investors on Wednesday morning, BayStreet.CA reports.
+The brokerage currently has a strong-buy rating on the stock.
+Raymond James also issued estimates for Nutrien’s Q4 2020 earnings at $0.21 EPS and FY2021 earnings at $2.29 EPS.

-Several other equities analysts have also commented on NTR.
-Atlantic Securities lowered Nutrien from an overweight rating to a neutral rating in a research report on Tuesday, August 25th.
-Morgan Stanley increased their price objective on Nutrien from $36.00 to $39.00 and gave the company an equal weight rating in a research report on Monday, August 24th.
-UBS Group increased their target price on Nutrien from $43.00 to $44.00 and gave the company a buy rating in a report on Tuesday, August 11th.
-Bank of America upgraded Nutrien from an underperform rating to a buy rating in a report on Monday, July 13th.
-Finally, Zacks Investment Research cut Nutrien from a hold rating to a sell rating in a report on Thursday, July 30th.
-One analyst has rated the stock with a sell rating, seven have assigned a hold rating, twelve have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
-Nutrien has a consensus rating of Buy and an average price target of $46.67.
+A number of other research firms also recently issued reports on NTR.
+Morgan Stanley increased their price objective on shares of Nutrien from $36.00 to $39.00 and gave the company an equal weight rating in a research note on Monday, August 24th.
+Zacks Investment Research downgraded shares of Nutrien from a hold rating to a sell rating in a research note on Thursday, July 30th.
+UBS Group increased their price objective on shares of Nutrien from $43.00 to $44.00 and gave the company a buy rating in a research note on Tuesday, August 11th.
+Atlantic Securities downgraded shares of Nutrien from an overweight rating to a neutral rating in a research note on Tuesday, August 25th.
+Finally, Bank of America upgraded shares of Nutrien from an underperform rating to a buy rating in a research note on Monday, July 13th.
+One equities research analyst has rated the stock with a sell rating, seven have assigned a hold rating, twelve have issued a buy rating and one has assigned a strong buy rating to the stock.
+Nutrien has a consensus rating of Buy and a consensus price target of $46.67.

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, October 16th.
+The business also recently declared a quarterly dividend, which was paid on Friday, October 16th.
 Shareholders of record on Wednesday, September 30th were issued a $0.45 dividend.
-This represents a $1.80 annualized dividend and a yield of 4.42%.
-The ex-dividend date of this dividend was Tuesday, September 29th.
-Nutrien’s dividend payout ratio (DPR) is currently 82.95%.
+The ex-dividend date was Tuesday, September 29th.
+This represents a $1.80 dividend on an annualized basis and a dividend yield of 4.52%.
+Nutrien’s dividend payout ratio is currently 82.95%.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Estabrook Capital Management lifted its holdings in Nutrien by 43.8% in the 2nd quarter.
-Estabrook Capital Management now owns 920 shares of the company’s stock worth $30,000 after buying an additional 280 shares during the period.
-Private Advisor Group LLC raised its position in shares of Nutrien by 0.5% in the 2nd quarter.
-Private Advisor Group LLC now owns 64,468 shares of the company’s stock worth $2,069,000 after acquiring an additional 348 shares in the last quarter.
-DAVENPORT & Co LLC raised its position in shares of Nutrien by 2.5% in the 2nd quarter.
-DAVENPORT & Co LLC now owns 16,842 shares of the company’s stock worth $541,000 after acquiring an additional 415 shares in the last quarter.
-CoreCommodity Management LLC raised its position in shares of Nutrien by 6.8% in the 2nd quarter.
-CoreCommodity Management LLC now owns 6,546 shares of the company’s stock worth $210,000 after acquiring an additional 419 shares in the last quarter.
-Finally, Carroll Financial Associates Inc. raised its position in shares of Nutrien by 19.8% in the 2nd quarter.
-Carroll Financial Associates Inc. now owns 2,677 shares of the company’s stock worth $85,000 after acquiring an additional 443 shares in the last quarter.
-Institutional investors and hedge funds own 63.16% of the company’s stock.
+Several hedge funds and other institutional investors have recently bought and sold shares of NTR.
+State Street Corp raised its holdings in shares of Nutrien by 202.3% in the first quarter.
+State Street Corp now owns 2,968,455 shares of the company’s stock worth $102,065,000 after buying an additional 1,986,429 shares during the last quarter.
+Toronto Dominion Bank raised its holdings in shares of Nutrien by 49.5% during the third quarter.
+Toronto Dominion Bank now owns 4,508,401 shares of the company’s stock worth $176,772,000 after purchasing an additional 1,493,032 shares during the last quarter.
+ARGA Investment Management LP raised its holdings in shares of Nutrien by 211.3% during the second quarter.
+ARGA Investment Management LP now owns 1,862,911 shares of the company’s stock worth $59,869,000 after purchasing an additional 1,264,457 shares during the last quarter.
+TD Asset Management Inc. raised its holdings in shares of Nutrien by 10.7% during the second quarter.
+TD Asset Management Inc. now owns 10,401,353 shares of the company’s stock worth $333,138,000 after purchasing an additional 1,007,046 shares during the last quarter.
+Finally, QV Investors Inc. purchased a new position in shares of Nutrien during the second quarter worth $26,574,000.
+63.16% of the stock is owned by institutional investors and hedge funds.

 About Nutrien